paddo-tech/tether-cli/README.md

 A: v1.0 focuses on zsh.
 Support for bash, fish, and others is planned for v2.0.

 **Q: Can I use this with my team?**
 A: Yes!
 Share a sync repo to maintain consistent environments across your team.
-Note that all team members would need to share the same encryption key (stored in a shared iCloud account or distributed manually).
+All team members use the same passphrase to access encrypted dotfiles.

 **Q: What happens when I'm offline?**
 A: Changes are queued locally and synced when you're back online.
 Nothing is lost.